Welcome to the official homepage for the Max-i fieldbus and Max-i Association

 Overview

-- Green smart house systems and building automation.
+• Green smart house systems, building automation, alarm systems and access control.

-- Intelligent LED lighting including demanding stage light, architectural lighting and traffic lights.
+• Advanced LED lighting including professional stage light, architectural lighting and traffic lights.

-- Industrial automation including motion control, robots, cobots and safety applications.
+• Industrial automation including motion control, robots, cobots and safety applications up to IEC 61508 SIL 3.

 Max-i has a lot of outstanding benefits: